dscorbett/duployan-font/README.md

 are those floaters just the Perrault-en acute and grave above and below?
 In which case, they would have much simpler joining behavior.

-Is there any way to distinguish I from E between a curved consonant and a consonant which would otherwise cross the curved consonant?
-<http://www.musique-ancienne.fr/duploye/01/Al_03.html> suggests not (“planète” vs. “nickel”).

-How is the underline encoded in the abbreviation for “New York” (NOuRK + underline)?
-Proper nouns are underlined, so I suppose this is the same thing.

 Similary, some Romanian abbreivations incorporate an equals sign for “aceeași” and “egal”.
 “Egalitate” is an equals sign with the bottom line extended right.